 - general information about the remedies and procedures available in the event of a dispute between the competent authority and an economic operator

 - the contact details of the competent authorities

 The service is available to economic actors free of charge.
-You may contact us at pcpc-germany(at)dibt(.)de and will receive an answer from us within 15 working days.
+You may pose your question via our user platform or contact us at pcpc-germany(at)dibt(.)de.
+At the latest, you will receive an answer from us within 15 working days.
 Enquiries can be submitted in English and German.

 We have compiled for you a selection of the most important provisions for the placing on the market and use of construction products in the European Union and in Germany.